Testimonials

 – S.H.

-Is Trouble The Dog an Angel is stuffed animal guise?
-Only the attitude of childlike wonder can answer these questions!
+Is Trouble The Dog an Angel in stuffed animal guise?
+Only the attitude of childlike wonder can

 – S.L.S.